SafetyCulture/s12-proto/protobuf/protoc-gen-govalidator/README.md

 Strings pose a potential security risk as by default they can contain any character including control characters and potentially dangerous special characters.
 <details>
   <summary>More details</summary>
   If an insecure application is using input data in (sub)system commands or unescaped output, it can result in high impact vulnerabilities like HTML injection (e.g. Cross-Site Scripting, XSS), Command injection, SQL injection, and Path traversal amongst others.
 The underlying problem is that user supplied data is interpreted as code instead of data, often as the result of a specific character that is used to escape the data context.
-Therefore, reserved characters that have a meaning in a specific context such as `< > ' " | / & ` should be treaten with care.
+Therefore, reserved characters that have a meaning in a specific context such as `< > ' " | / & ` should be treated with care.

-  Not allowing certain potentially dangerous special characters or replacing them with a safe equivalent can prevent or impede successfull exploitation of a vulnerable application.
+  Not allowing certain potentially dangerous special characters or replacing them with a safe equivalent can prevent or impede successful exploitation of a vulnerable application.
 While this should be considered an additional layer of protection and certainly not the primary method to prevent against injection vulnerabilities (use secure coding practices like output escaping and safe APIs), it is still an effective method and more often than not a field shouldn't even need to accept all those special characters.
 For instance, a person's name is highly unlikely to contain a `<` character (yes, I know, [names are tricky](https://www.w3.org/International/questions/qa-personal-names)) so such characters should not be accepted in the first place.

   If an application is accepting one of these characters in a string field, it has to properly output-encode the data for the right context and also never use the untrusted data to dynamically create strings for communication with subsystems (e.g. SQL queries, OS commands).
 When following secure coding best practices, an application should be able to handle these characters correctly, interpreting them as data, not code but reality shows that this is not always the case.
 </details>

 &nbsp;
 The following is a list of restricted characters that are considered potentially dangerous as they are often used in web app attacks.

 | Restricted characters  |    |                        |    |                        |
 |------------------------|----|------------------------|----|------------------------|